istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway-tls-origination/index.md

 1. generate client and server certificates
 1. deploy an external service that supports the mTLS protocol
-1. redeploy the egress gateway server with the needed mTLS certs
+1. redeploy the egress gateway with the needed mTLS certs

-Only then can you configure the external traffic to go through the egress gateway and perform TLS origination.
+Only then can you configure the external traffic to go through the egress gateway which will perform TLS origination.

 ### Generate client and server certificates and keys